(820 ILCS 180/5)

 The General Assembly finds and declares the

-(1) Domestic and sexual violence affects many persons
+(1) Domestic, sexual, and gender violence affects

-without regard to age, race, educational level, socioeconomic status, religion, or occupation.
+many persons without regard to age, race, educational level, socioeconomic status, religion, or occupation.

-effect on individuals, families, communities and the workplace.
+devastating effect on individuals, families, communities and the workplace.

 (3) Domestic violence crimes account for